amirtosson/Texture-and-deformation-analyser/README.md

 # streaking-analyser
-This is a Qt-project to analyse the streaking Laue spots taken by a pnCCD detector
+This is a Qt-project to analyse the streaking Laue spots (texture and deformation) taken by a pnCCD detector